Integrate LDAP User Management with Oracle Linux Automation Manager

 scp oracle@ipa-server:/etc/ipa/ca.crt ~/

-Type oracle and ENTER if the terminal presents a password prompt in the free lab environment.
+Type oracle as the password and ENTER if the terminal presents a password prompt in the free lab environment.

 3. Copy the self-signed CA certificate to the Oracle Linux Automation Manager server's Shared System Certificate directory.